How to Create a Welcome Email Sequence (5 Emails That Work)

 Should welcome emails sell or just provide value?

 Provide value first.
 Your first 3-4 emails should be purely helpful.
 Save the pitch for email 5, and even then, lead with social proof rather than hard selling.
+Trust first, offer second.

 Ready for better results?